mcunning/ActuallyChatFinalProject/README.md

 ACTUALLY CHAT is a clone of the Assignment 3 chat bot that can carry a conversation with a real person while simulating a first date conversation.
 The ChatBot is a bit self-absorbed.
 If you try to tell the ChatBot about yourself, it will generally lead the conversation back to itself.
 If you are able to get the ChatBot to ask you about yourself, it will ask you your zodiac sign and will tell you some traits based on your specific sign.
+If you speak French to the chatBot, it will translate it to English and ask if that's what you meant, but then it will change the subject back to itself again.
+The chatBot has the ability to look up people's information on Facebook and give it back to you depending on what information you ask it for.
+The chatBot can also give you Yahoo!
+Answers if you ask it to answer something for you.

 How to Compile and Run the Code